A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Model

 These Bernoulli random variables take value $1$ with probability

-The parameters $\theta^e_i$ represent the individual propensity to be captured for an individual with exposure $e$, and $\alpha = (\alpha_1, ..., \alpha_J)$ are the capture strengths of each list, which are assumed to be independent from the exposure.
+The parameters $\theta^e_{ij}$ represent the individual propensity for an individual with exposure $e$ to be captured from list $j$, and $\alpha = (\alpha_1, ..., \alpha_J)$ are the capture strengths of each list, which are assumed to be independent from the exposure.
 This model naturally creates, for each exposure $e$, a contingency table $M^e$ with $2^J$ entries, each entry being the number of individuals that are ascertained in a specific combination of lists.
 We denote $M^e_{k_1,..., k_J}$, where $k_1,..., k_J \in \{0, 1\}$, to be the count of individuals that are ascertained in all the lists with corresponding index that takes value $1$, and not ascertained in the lists with index $0$.
 For example, when $J = 3$ (the setting we will use from now on, since it is what we will be dealing with in the NVDRS dataset), $M^e_{101}$ is the count of individuals that appear in list $1$ and list $3$, but not in list $2$.
 In Table \ref{contingency_table_3lists} we show a contingency table for the three lists setting.

-Since we are only concerned with the difference between exposed and unexposed cases, we assume that the values of $\theta_i^e$ are constant among the two groups.
-For this reason we set $\theta^U_i = 0$ for any unexposed individual, and $\theta^E_i = \theta$ for any exposed one.
-The parameter $\theta$ is going to be the main object of our study.
+We consider two simplified versions of this model.
+In one we assume that the value of the individual capture propensity is zero for all the unexposed cases, and only depends on the list, but not the specific individual, for the exposed.
+In this framework we set $\theta^U_{ij} = 0$ and $\theta^E_{ij} = \theta_j$.
+Then we further simplify the model by only allowing a single parameter $\theta$ for all the exposed cases and all the lists.
+While the former setting allows more flexibility in the model, the second one provides a clear answer to the question of the presence of differential ascertainment in the data (see Remark \ref{why_theta}).
+We will explain how to test if it is necessary to consider different values for each $\theta_j$.
+The following description of the model will use the notation where the capture propensity is list dependent for the exposed cases.

-A richer model is considered in Appendix \ref{extension}, where we assume that, instead of being fixed, the individual propensities to be captured come from a normal distribution.
-We use $\theta_i^U \sim N(0, \sigma^2)$ for unexposed cases and $\theta_i^E \sim N(\mu, \sigma^2)$ for the exposed.
-We will see, however, that we don't really need to introduce variability in these parameters, since our estimate of $\sigma$ is going to be extremely small and all the other parameters very close to the ones estimated with the initial setting.
+In the Appendix we introduce another variation, where we allow each individual to have a different propensity to be captured.
+We make the assumptions that exposed cases have individual propensity $\theta_{ij}^E \sim N(\mu, \sigma^2)$, and unexposed individuals have $\theta_{ij}^U \sim N(0, \sigma^2)$.
+The magnitude of the newly introduced parameter $\sigma$ can tell us if there is significant variability among the individuals.
+We will see, however, that in the study of the NVDRS data we don't really need to introduce this variability, since our estimate of $\sigma$ is going to be extremely small and all the other parameters very close to the ones estimated with the initial setting.

 Using Assumption \ref{list_independence}, we compute the probability for each exposed individual to appear in a specific cell identified by subscripts $x y z$, which is just the product of the single lists' probabilities